Never list references on your resume. Here’s why:

 Always have a separate document with your references to provide when asked or at the end of the first face-to-face interview.
 If a recruiter, HR manager or the hiring manager asks for references, it is a good sign.
-You should have these references ready and provide them in an easy to ready format, showing name, contact information, number of years known and your relationship to the person.
+You should have these references ready and provide them in an easy to ready format, showing name, contact information, a number of years known and your relationship to the person.
 Always contact these people in advance and ask their permission to use them as references.

 Who should I list as references?

-Everyone has friends, and usually they will say nice things about you.
-Provide the names of supervisors, executives and peers who have first hand knowledge of your work experience, work habits and accomplishments.
+Everyone has friends, and usually, they will say nice things about you.
+Provide the names of supervisors, executives and peers who have first-hand knowledge of your work experience, work habits and accomplishments.
 List four if at all possible, most companies want to contact three and this gives them room for error.

 For additional interview tips

 Simple Steps for a Successful Interview — This e-Book takes you through the entire interview process, from start to finish, and includes tips and suggestions about things you may not have even considered.
-“Simple Steps” covers everything from what to bring to the interview to how your online identity can affect possible career moves to what you should do after the interview.
+“Simple Steps” covers everything from what to bring to the interview, to how your online identity can affect possible career moves, to what you should do after the interview.”

 This information-packed e-Book is your comprehensive guide to nailing the interview and getting the offer.
 If you’re not ready for the interview process after reading “Simple Steps,” there’s a good chance you never will be.